FRobaglia/React-Todolist/README.md

 # React-Todolist
-A todolist to train my React skills.
+A todolist to train myself at React